Yu-Group/vds-book-supplementary/README.md

 ## Downloading the supplementary materials in this repository

-Note that the food nutrition data file is too large to store on GitHub.
-This means, that when you clone this repository, this data file will be missing.
+Note that the `food_nutrient.csv` data file is too large to store on GitHub.
+This means, that when you clone this repository, **this data file will be missing**.

 You therefore have two options for downloading the supplementary materials.